Cohomology of Complements of Toric Arrangements Associated to Root Systems

-The situation is perhaps clarified by the following.
-Consider the module $Q_S=M/N_S$.
-The module $Q_S$ is determined by the echelon basis matrix of $N_S$.
-Torsion elements of $Q_S$ stems from rows in the echelon basis matrix whose entries has a greatest common divisor greater than $1$.
-The module $Q_S^F$ is the module $M/\mathrm{Sat}(N_S)$, where $\mathrm{Sat}(N_S)=N_S \otimes_{\mathbb{Z}} \mathbb{Q} \cap M$ is the saturation of $N_S$, i.e. the module obtained from $N_S$ by dividing each row in the echelon basis matrix of $N_S$ by the greatest common divisor of its entries.
+More explicitly, the module $Q_N$ is determined by the echelon basis matrix of $N$.
+Torsion elements of $Q_N$ stems from rows in the echelon basis matrix whose entries has a greatest common divisor greater than $1$.
+The module $Q_N^F$ is the module $M/\mathrm{Sat}(N)$, where $\mathrm{Sat}(N)=N \otimes_{\mathbb{Z}} \mathbb{Q} \cap M$ is the saturation of $N$, i.e. the module generated by the elements obtained from the Hermite normal form of $N$ by dividing each row by the greatest common divisor of its entries (the division procedure does not immediately yield a Hermite normal form of $\mathrm{Sat}(N)$).
+A row $(r_1, \ldots, r_n)$ in the echelon basis matrix of $N$ corresponds to the equation